Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Preliminaries and Background

-\end{lemma} We also demonstrate that for any positive real-valued functions $\chi, \phi, \varphi$, the graph Laplacian is self-adjoint and positive semi-definite by \cref{thrm:prop1} in \cref{app:thrm:prop1}. \begin{remark}[Compare to canonical Laplacians] Canonical graph Laplacian operators, such as unnormalized Laplacian, random walk Laplacian, and normalized Laplacian are special cases in our definition, whose corresponding Hilbert spaces on vertices and edges and graph gradient operator are fixed as summarized in \cref{tab:tab1}.
+\begin{remark}[Compare to canonical Laplacians] Canonical graph Laplacian operators, such as unnormalized Laplacian, random walk Laplacian, and normalized Laplacian are special cases in our definition, whose corresponding Hilbert spaces on vertices and edges and graph gradient operator are fixed as summarized in \cref{tab:tab1} in the Appendix.
 We provide a detailed discussion on these operators in \cref{app:lap}. \end{remark}